esturcke/cmsc-636-data-vis/assignment-4/readme.md

 #### Task 2

-> What are the new encounters patients are likely to experience? what are the
+> What are the new encounters patients are likely to experience?
+What are the
 > rare encounters?

 #### Task 3